rkierbel/dig/README.md

 Dig is a tool that allows you to search for data about French businesses.

-It uses free public data provided by the French government (Siren and Siret, defined below).
+It uses free public data provided by the French government (specifically from the Siren and Siret directories, defined below).

 With Dig, you can: